-> The Threesis Challenge is an academic competition for GSAS master's students.
+The Threesis Challenge is an academic competition for GSAS master's students.
 Students present the work of their thesis or final project (eg. creative project, science experiment or research paper) to a panel of judges in accessible language a non-expert can understand in three minutes or less.
 Competitors are judged on how well they grasp the subject of their thesis, their ability to discuss the topic to non-experts and presentation skills.
 Students compete for a grand prize of $1,000 and other prizes while learning to organize ideas and speak about them persuasively in a fun, academic atmosphere.
 This competition is adopted from the Three Minute Thesis Challenge currently taking place in Australia and New Zealand.
-The Master's College is proud to bring this "American Idol" style academic competition to this hemisphere.

-> - Be a master's student in the Graduate School of Arts and Science
+- Be a master's student in the Graduate School of Arts and Science

 - Have a thesis advisor or final project advisor

 - Have a working title for your thesis or final project

 The Fourth Annual GSAS Threesis Academic Challenge will take place on Saturday, April 12, 2014.The Threesis Incentive Program allows for departments and programs to encourage student participation and support their students by offering departmental rewards of at least $300 to students who make it to the final round.
 To find out more, please click here.

 Results and video highlights from the Third Annual GSAS Threesis Academic Challenge…